top of page

 Travis & K9 Rip

-K9 Rip and his handler Travis on their NSDA certification in land human remains detection (HRD).
-Passing this rigorous test means they are now not only able to deploy in Kitsap County, but statewide.
+This is a picture of K9 Rip and his handler Travis during their NSDA certification in land human remains detection (HRD).
+Passing this rigorous test means they are now not only able to deploy in Kitsap County but statewide.

 Certified: Land/Water Human Remains Detection